 How to Avoid Blowouts in the Future

 - Check Your Tire Pressure.
-This isn’t a one-and-done task.
+That isn’t a one-and-done task.
 Check it often.
 Knowing your vehicle and its components, like the tires and tire pressure, puts you in the driver’s seat when it comes to proactive maintenance.
 It’s a lot easier to add a little air than to deal with a blowout.

 - Avoid Heavy Loads.
 Understand the weight load your tires can handle.
-This may be a great time to inflate your tires to the tire’s max PSI (listed on the tire) instead of the vehicle’s ideal PSI to prevent underinflation under the strain of the extra load.
+That may be a great time to inflate your tires to the tire’s max PSI (listed on the tire) instead of the vehicle’s ideal PSI to prevent underinflation under the strain of the extra load.

 - Add Roadside Assistance.
 Consider proactively adding roadside assistance protection for peace of mind during a blowout.